alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can See Sealed Criminal Records in Alaska?

-Under Alaska Stat. § 12.62.180, sealed criminal records can only be disclosed to an individual or agency if the request is for the following purposes:
+Under Alaska Stat. § 12.62.180, sealed criminal records may only be disclosed to an individual or agency if the request is for the following purposes:

 • Record management (auditing purposes included)